 4. Program expenses

-Include a list of staff and students traveling with the program and the details of planned program expenses (the cost of the students’ travel and excursion trips, museum fees, etc.), which must be itemized, including types, locations, and amounts.
+Include a list of staff and students traveling with the program, such as a study abroad program, and the details of planned program expenses (the cost of the students’ travel and excursion trips, museum fees, etc.), which must be itemized, including types, locations, and amounts.
 The planned program expenses must be separated from the employee’s personal expenses

 E. Promissory Note

-If the travel cash advance is approved by Cash Advance Section in Payment Services, a promissory note (view sample promissory note) is prepared by Cash Advance Section and must be signed by the university employee before the cash advance check is released.
-The promissory note indicates the traveler’s acceptance of the travel cash advance terms, which include providing the following documentation to the Cash Advance Section upon completion of travel:
+If the travel cash advance is approved by Cash Advance Section in Payment Services, a promissory note (view sample promissory note) is prepared by Cash Advance Section and must be signed by the university employee before the cash advance direct deposit or check is released.
+The promissory note indicates the traveler’s acceptance of the travel cash advance terms, which include providing the following documentation in a timely manner to the Cash Advance Section upon completion of travel:

 a complete reconciliation of the funds used